Apple M2 Benchmark, Test and specs

 Last updated:

-The Apple M2 has 8 cores with 8 threads and is based on the 2. gen of the Apple M series series.
-The processor was released in Q2/2022.
-The Apple M2 scores 1,874 points in the Geekbench 5 single-core benchmark.
-In the Geekbench 5 multi-core benchmark, the result is 8,853 points.
+The Apple M2 has 8 CPU cores and can process 8 threads at the same time.
+The processor was presented in Q2/2022 and is based on the 2.
+Generation of the Apple M series series.
+In the Geekbench 5 benchmark, the Apple M2 achieved a result of 1,874 points (single-core) or 8,853 points (multi-core).

 Apple M2